SystemsApproach/foundation/intro.rst

 components and shows how they can be arranged to form a complete network system.

+At each step, we will use today’s protocols to illustrate various design choices available to us, but we will not accept these existing artifacts as gospel.
+Instead, we will be asking (and answering) the question of *why* networks are designed the way they are.
+While it is tempting to settle for just understanding the way it’s done today, it is important to recognize the underlying concepts because networks are constantly changing as technology evolves and new applications are invented.
+It is our experience that once you understand the fundamental ideas, any new protocol that you are confronted with will be relatively easy to digest.

 In addition to understanding how networks are built, it is increasingly important to understand how they are operated or managed and how network applications are developed.
 Almost all of us now have computer networks